 The path to a profitable future in manufacturing is paved in data, even if it is simply coffee.
 To move to a “data-driven” state, connect the dots across the supply chain by unifying diverse data sources to uncover existing patterns.

 Manufacturers like Bosch and Schaeffler are taking advantage of emerging technology like Knowledge Graphs to ensure data unification without the added cost of high infrastructure and ad hoc resource investment.
 Stardog is the only Knowledge Graph platform that incorporates machine learning with semantic reasoning, enriching the data with inference and logical reasoning to make implicit facts explicit.
-To learn more about Stardog’s platform, read our Knowledge Graphs 101 guide.
+To learn more about Stardog’s platform, read our guide: Knowledge Graphs 101.